Quantum coherent microwave-optical transduction using high overtone bulk acoustic resonances: Quantum mechanical description of the piezoelectric interaction

 When defining an effective stiffness $c_{\text{eff}}^{E} = m_{\text{eff}} \omega_m^{2}$ for the mechanical mode and an effective permittivity for the corresponding microwave mode $\epsilon^{T}$ at constant strain, we notice the emergence of the \emph{electromechanical coupling factor} as defined by the MEMS community \cite{ieee1984american}

 The integral over the piezoelectric volume of this quantity then gives the effective electromechanical coupling factor $\sqrt{k_{\text{eff}}^2}$, a quantity easily extracted from the BVD model as explained in the next section.
+Defining a piezoelectric electromechanical coupling rate